syntax53/Nightmare-Redux/README.md

 -NEW: tool to combine like items on the ground into one slot
 -NEW: tool to combine monster experience and experience multiplier
 -UP: added a spell range display for monster attacks
--UP: added button on users to calculate the user’s exp
+-UP: added button on users to calculate the user's exp
 -UP: exp calc will copy to clipboard the selected levels experience
 -UP: can now enter -1 to pad/delete buffer rooms on all maps at once
 -UP: most windows can now be maximized and will re-open that way